-On 31 December 2016, the aggregate financial indebtedness of the Issuer amounted to $\epsilon$ 2,684,354,731.78.
-On 31 December 2017, the aggregate financial indebtedness of the Issuer amounted to $\epsilon$ 2,834,719,411.41.
+On 31 December 2016, the aggregate financial indebtedness of the Issuer amounted to £2,684,354,731.78.
+On 31 December 2017, the aggregate financial indebtedness of the Issuer amounted to £2,834,719,411.41.
 This increase results from, amongst other factors, the issue of the EUR 250,000,000 1.375 per cent. fixed rate bonds due 2027.

 On 22 March 2018, the Issuer entered into a bridge credit facility agreement according to which it received the financing needed to pay the purchase price for acquiring a stake of 20 per cent. of Eurogrid Int. (as defined below).
+According to the bridge facility agreement, the Issuer is required to use the proceeds of the Securities to prepay the amounts outstanding under such bridge facility agreement.
+BNP Paribas Fortis SA/NV (BNP Paribas Fortis) (a subsidiary of BNP Paribas) is the sole lender under the bridge facility agreement and will be repaid, inter alia, from the net proceeds of the issue of the Securities.